-It is fair to say our services and activities have had a bit of a shake up this year!
-The following information gives you an idea of our "old normal".
-To get up to date, please see the "Home" page and "Church Life" menu.
+It is fair to say our services and activities have had a bit of a shake up recently!
+The following information gives you an idea of our services.
+For what's on this week please see the "Home" page and "Church Life" menu.

 Whether you've just moved to the area, or have lived here all your life, we hope our website helps you to find out everything you want to know about coming to church.